123Untitled/csight/README.md

 # 🔭 Compile Sight

+*Note: This project is currently under development and is not yet usable.*

 **Compile Sight** enhances the readability of C++ compiler error messages by filtering, formatting, and color-coding them, making it easier for developers to understand and fix code issues.
 This tool aims to turn the often daunting compiler output into a more approachable and informative feedback loop.

 ## 📋 Features